Furstenberg--S\'{a}rk\"{o}zy theorem and partition regularity of polynomial equations over finite fields: Partition regularity of polynomial equations over finite fields

 \end{proof}

-Problems in the vein of Proposition \ref{prop: solutions sum of three polys} counting solutions to polynomial equations over finite fields are well-studied.
-For instance, if the equation $P_1(x) + P_2(y) + P_3(z) = c$ defines a geometrically irreducible variety, then a theorem of Lang and Weil \cite{lw} states that the number of solutions is equal to $q^2 + O_{q \to \infty}(q^{3/2})$.
-The class of polynomials handled by Proposition \ref{prop: solutions sum of three polys} is very restricted, and the error term in Proposition \ref{prop: solutions sum of three polys} is in general much weaker that what can obtained with the use of algebraic geometry.
+As discussed above, the class of polynomials handled by Proposition \ref{prop: solutions sum of three polys} is very restricted in comparison to the results of \cite{lw}.
 However, the elementary method of proof allows us to avoid any irreducibility assumption and is more flexible for combinatorial enhancements, such as the following Ramsey-theoretic result, restated from the introduction:

 \PartitionRegularity*